 Telemundo will be the first network to produce a newscast entirely with mobile devices.

-Reporters and photojournalists will use smartphones and tablets to shoot all the video for the Monday, July 6, edition of Noticiero Telemundo, the network's evening newscast as part of "digital day" at the NBCU-owned network.
+Reporters and photojournalists will use smartphones and tablets to shoot all the video for tomorrow’s edition of Noticiero Telemundo, the network’s evening newscast, as part of “digital day” at the NBCU-owned network.

 “We are changing the way news is made by embracing all aspects of digital technology,” said Luis Carlos Velez, Telemundo’s evp of news.

 The newscast, co-anchored by José Díaz-Balart and María Celeste Arrarás, will also stream on Periscope and include behind-the-scenes shots during commercial breaks.
 And the hashtag #noticierodigital will be in full effect.

 “Hispanics are early technology adopters, and their mobile devices are an integral part of our lives,” said Díaz-Balart.
 “It is natural that Noticias Telemundo take the next step and use the same technology to produce our news through every platform available to serve our community.”

 The mobile-only newscast is an extension of Telemundo’s digital-first storytelling, which includes the launch of segments “The Selfie Interview” and “Mi Lente.”